smpetersgithub/AdvancedSQLPuzzles/readme.md

 You can also interact with my puzzles by visiting my website at https://advancedsqlpuzzles.com.

-All solutions are written in T-SQL, but can be easily modified to fit your flavor of SQL.
+All solutions are written in SQL Server T-SQL, but can be easily modified to fit your flavor of SQL.

 I also have quite a few tips, tricks and learning materials available if you scroll through.
 I try to keep things to the advanced level and not recreate the already abundant amount of SQL resource materials available.